 Certain sales are exempt from sales and use tax.
 Exemptions commonly encountered by Minnesota businesses are listed below.
-Detailed information on the exemptions is available at Minnesota Department of Revenue, Sales and Use Tax Exemptions
+Detailed information on the exemptions may be obtained at Sales Tax Exemptions.

 Food, Clothing and Prescription Drugs

 Generally, the sale of clothing, prescription drugs and most food is exempt from the sales and use tax.
 However, the exemption for sales of food does not apply to prepared food purchased from restaurants, bars, delicatessens or caterers, and it does not include candy, soft drinks or dietary supplements.